CyberspacePythonTeacher2/intro-to-python-project/README.md

 For the loops, we are going to use it to control how many rounds are played.
 We will also use operators to manipulate the round number and we use condition to determine when the while loop is exited.

 ## If ...
 Else
+Using the If and else statement we can play the game statically.
 ```python
 choice1="rock"
 choice2="paper"